Service Definitions

 }

-Service names allow us to reference them in other parts of the configuration file, using the format @serviceName.
-If there's no need to name the service, we can simply use a bullet point:
+Service names enable referencing them in other parts of the configuration file, using the @serviceName format.
+If there's no need to assign a name to the service, we can simply use a bullet point (-):

 services: